PGYER/PgyerSdkDemoForAndroidStudio/README.md

 # PgyerSdkDemoForAndroidStudio
-A demo of using Pgyer Android SDK.
+A demo use Pgyer Android SDK.